Schizoaffective disorder: Diagnosis

 Schizoaffective disorder can only be diagnosed among those who have undergone a clinical evaluation with a psychiatrist.
 The criterion includes mental and physical symptoms such as hallucinations or delusions, and depressive episodes.
 There are also links to bad hygiene and a troubled social life for those with schizoaffective disorder.
 Research has failed to conclusively demonstrate a positive relationship between schizoaffective disorder and substance abuse.
-There are several theorized causations for the onset of Schizoaffective disorder, including, genetics, general brain function, like chemistry, and structure, and stress.
+There are several theorized causations for the onset of schizoaffective disorder, including genetics, general brain function, such as chemistry and structure, and stress.

 Only after these relevant and known causes of psychosis have been ruled out can a psychiatric differential diagnosis be made.
-A mental health clinician will incorporate family history, observation of a psychotic person's behavior while the person is experiencing active symptoms, to begin a psychiatric differential diagnosis.
-Diagnosis also includes self-reported experiences, as well as behavioral abnormalities reported by family members, friends, or significant others.
+A mental health clinician will incorporate family history and observation of a psychotic person's behavior while the person is experiencing active symptoms to begin a psychiatric differential diagnosis.
+Diagnosis also includes self-reported experiences and behavioral abnormalities reported by family members, friends, or significant others.
 Mistakes in this stage include: